vukasinmilosevic/Fiducial_XS/docs/index.rst

 The xBF group's Fiducial XS Primer
 ======================================

-This page serves as a collection of examples and detailed explinations for the process of differential cross-section measurements in the H:math:`\rightarrow`ZZ:math:`\rightarrow`4l channlel.
+This page serves as a collection of examples and detailed explinations for the process of differential cross-section measurements in the H :math:`\rightarrow` ZZ :math:`\rightarrow` 4l channlel.

 [TBC]
 ------------------